Skip to content

 To build the Nimbus execution client and its dependencies, make sure you have all prerequisites and then run:

-make -j4 nimbus nrpc
+make -j4 nimbus_execution_client

 This may take a few minutes.

-Import era files
+Syncing using era files

 Syncing Nimbus requires a set of era1 and era files.
 These can be generated from a geth and nimbus consensus client respectively or downloaded from a third-party repository.